-This represents the value charged to capital account together with any other amounts which ranked as capital items for taxation purposes during the year to which each return related.
+This represents the value charged to capital account together 22. with any other amounts which ranked as capital items for taxation purposes during the year to which each return related.
 The value is inclusive of any amounts received or expected to be received in grants and/or allowances from government sources, statutory bodies or local authorities.
 Where expenditure is spread over more than one Census year, payments are included in the years in which they were made.
 Capital expenditure during the year in respect of production units where production had not started before the end of the year and the value of CAPITAL GOODS PRODUCED FOR USE WITHIN THE BUSINESS by its own staff are included.
-The value of any assets acquired in taking over an existing business are excluded.
-The figures include non-deductible VAT but exclude deductible VAT.
-No allowance is made for depreciation, amortisation or obsolescence.

-a. on LAND AND EXISTING BUILDINGS
+The value of any assets acquired in taking over an existing business are The figures include non-deductible VAT but exclude excluded deductible VAT.
+No allowance is made for depreciation, amortisation or obsolescence a. on LAND AND EXISTING BUILDINGS b. on NEW BUILDING WORK c. on PLANT AND MACHINERY, VEHICLES

 23. This represents the value of freeholds and the value or premium payable or receivable for leaseholds acquired or disposed of.
-The figures for acquisitions include architects' and surveyors' fees, legal fees, stamp duties, agents' commissions and Land Registry The figures for disposals are net of any such professional fees payable.
+The figures for acquisitions include architects' and surveyors' fees, legal fees, stamp duties, agents' commissions and Land Registry fees.
+The figures for disposals are net of any such professional fees payable.